Dannie-h/Suicide_rates_1985-2016/README.md

    - generation

  ### Project Overview:
-  In this project, I will be analyzing suicide rates from 1986 to 2016.
-The main goal of this project is to identify any patterns or trends in the data that may be useful for understanding the factors that contribute to suicide rates worldwide.
+  In this project, I analyzed suicide rates from 1986 to 2016.
+The main goal of this project was to identify any patterns or trends in the data that may be useful for understanding the factors that contribute to suicide rates worldwide.

   ### Tools:
   SQL